geekodour/o/content/public_lists/dem_comments.md

 -   This link is the correct answer.
 Straight from the horse's mouth.
 -   C is to Go Like Darth Vader to Luke.
 -   LPT: You're a river not a rock.
 You will never become 'the real' you.
 I see lots of posts that day things like "I should have it figured out by now" or "I can't belive I used to be like that".
 The truth is that good people are constantly growing and adapting.
 Imagine being a 40 year old that didn't improve or adapt for 40 years.
 That person would suck.
 So don't try and find your Final Form™ when your 30, 20 or (god forbid) 16.
 You're different every second.
 You're a river, not a rock.
+-   it is like using a fork and a knife to eat soup that suddenly became cold
 -   Yes.
 Googling all the time.
 Docs open all the time.
 Trying to remember that one function that did something like what I need.
 A lot of [“being smart” actually consists of getting comfortable with feeling stupid](https://fgiesen.wordpress.com/2016/02/05/smart/).
 -   The kernel does what ever the fuck it wants because it's the boss.
 It doesn't want to kill its init.